 Submissions

-Before submitting you should read over the author guidelines at https://journals.uclpress.co.uk/ucloe/site/authorguidelines, read through the below statements, then register an account (or login if you have an existing account).
-Information gathered when registering with this submission system is used for publication purposes, including peer-review, typesetting and copyediting and online publication.
+Before submitting please ensure you have followed the author guidelines and have read through the below information and statements, before submitting.
+Information gathered when registering with our journal submission system is used for publication purposes, including peer-review, typesetting and copyediting and online publication.

 Submission statement of intent

-Upon submitting, the manuscript is considered under review for possible publication on the condition that it is submitted solely to UCL Open Environment and that the manuscript, or a substantial portion of it, is not under consideration and has not been published elsewhere.
-You can read more about these terms in our author licence agreement publicly available online at https://journals.uclpress.co.uk/ucloe/site/author-contributor-agreement.
+- The article is considered under review for possible publication on the condition that it is submitted solely to UCL Open Environment and that the article, or a substantial portion of it, is not under consideration and has not already been published under another publisher’s imprint.

-Authors should also read through our Journal Policies carefully to ensure the submission follows the standards for publication, as outlined at https://journals.uclpress.co.uk/ucloe/site/journal-policies.
+- You have read through the journals Editorial policies carefully to ensure the submission follows the required ethical standards for publication, as outlined on the UCL Press editorial policy pages:

 Preprints